mkotsovoulou/ods6001a/assignments/assignment5/README.md

 The structure of the file is as follows: Symbol,Date,ClosingPrice,Volume

-When the Volume field is a positive number it represents the number of stocks the company bought at Closing Price, and when is negative it represents the number of stocks the company sold, again at the closing price.
+* The Volume is an integer.
+When the Volume contains a positive number it represents the number of stocks the company bought at Closing Price, and when is negative it represents the number of stocks the company sold, again at the closing price.

+* You have to remove the dollar sign '$' from the price (which is a float).

+* Ignore the dates.

 Some sample data from the file: